education.vic.gov.au

 • social/emotional.

-For more information, refer to: Nationally Consistent Collection of Data on School Students with Disability.
+For more information on the NCCD, refer to: Nationally Consistent Collection of Data on School Students with Disability.

-Refer to: Notification of Disability Inclusion Profile outcome for more information on how the Disability Inclusion Profile informs the NCCD.
+Refer to: Notification of Disability Inclusion Profile outcome for more information on how the Disability Inclusion Profile can inform the NCCD for schools.

 New students entering the Victorian government school system

-Evidence of ongoing support from one or more inclusion or disability support services can include one or more of the following sources:
+Evidence of ongoing support from an inclusion or disability support services can include one or more of the following sources:

 • written medical advice/personal care advice from the student’s treating medical and/or allied health practitioners